 A guide to electric car tariffs

-Learn everything you need to know to select the right electric car tariff for you.
+Find out everything you need to know to get the right tariff for your electric vehicle and home.

 When you switch to an electric car, you don’t have to worry about the cost of fuel anymore.
-By charging at home, you can avoid those petrol station stops when you’re running late or rushing to get the kids to school on time.
+By charging at home, you avoid petrol station stops when you’re running late or navigating the school run!

 In fact, electric cars are cheaper to run than petrol or diesel cars over their lifetime.
 And that’s partly because electricity is cheaper than fuel.
-But with so many electric car tariffs to choose from, it’s important to do your homework to find the electric car tariff that’s best for you.
+But with so many electric car tariffs to choose from, it’s important to find the electric vehicle tariff that’s best for you.

-We’ve put together this guide to help you understand it all.
-We’ve covered some of the common questions you might have about the cost of charging an electric car at home.
-Explained the key features of electric car tariffs.
-And showed how to compare different deals to figure out which tariff offers you the best value.
+In this guide we cover some of the most commonly asked questions about the cost of charging an electric car at home.
+We explain the key features of electric car tariffs and how to compare different deals, to figure out which tariff offers you the best value.

 We also look at whether it’s cheaper to charge at home or using a public charging point.
-And finally, we explain how an electric car tariff can save you money elsewhere in the home too.
+Finally, we explain how an electric car tariff can also save your household money.

 Will having an electric car increase my electricity bills?